FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

 <u> Directional</u>:
 - Press `g+{q,w,e,d,c,x,z,a,s}` to change direction
 - Imagine a circle centered on the `s` key, with 0 degrees being West and 90 degrees being North.
 Doing `g+e` gives you a shell that moves towards 45 degrees.
-Doing `g+x` gives you a shell that moves 270 degrees.
+Doing `g+x` gives you a shell that moves towards 270 degrees.
 - `g+s` sets your direction to `-d c` and interval as fast as possible (`-i 0.2`, which lines up with movespeed of 5.0).
 This is unrecommended because it builds bad habits and can waste shells, but I included it because when you are shelling with 2 or less shells, direction isn't quite as important.
 You will have to set movespeed back manually after using circular shells.

 <u> Shelling Mode</u>: